malianto/chatbox/README.md

   <a href="./doc/README-CN.md">简体中文</a>
 </p>

+> **⚠️ Web Support Notice**: The web application support is currently in Proof of Concept (POC) stage.
+It is provided AS-IS without any warranties.
+Use at your own risk.

 This is the repository for the Chatbox Community Edition, open-sourced under the GPLv3 license.
 For most users, I recommend using the Chatbox Official Edition (closed-source).
 It's still completely free, easy to install, and supports more of the latest features.
 You can get it below:

 ### Download for Desktop